techidaily/site-games-able/source/_posts/deciphering-an-xbox-360-slim-how-to-disassemble-it-efficiently.md

  Remember to be cautious as you work within your Xbox 360\.
 Once you open the Xbox 360, It's easy to cause irreversible damage to your console through simple mistakes—such as failing to ground yourself before touching the hardware.
 Your immediate access to the DVD drive, RF board, and motherboard means all components are at risk.

  If you haven't already, ground yourself by touching an unpainted metal surface on the interior chassis of the Xbox 360 as you work.
 Avoid wearing static-prone garments made from fabrics like wool, fur, cotton, or silk.
-If you have ESD gear available, such as an anti-static wrist strap or desk mat, use it as you work to[reduce the likelihood of ESD damage](https://www.makeuseof.com/what-is-esd-meaning-and-how-it-can-damage-electronic-hardware/) .
+If you have ESD gear available, such as an anti-static wrist strap or desk mat, use it as you work to [reduce the likelihood of ESD damage](https://www.makeuseof.com/what-is-esd-meaning-and-how-it-can-damage-electronic-hardware/) .

  Most importantly, research any repairs or modifications you intend to complete carefully.
 Certain popular fixes, such as the "Xbox 360 towel trick", are rudimentary and present a serious potential fire hazard.
 While the proper methods might not be as easy as popular workarounds, they will provide fantastic results.